rokmc756/postgres-cluster/roles/pgbackrest/README.md

 ## Advantages of using pgBackRest
-For users who are new to PostgreSQL and thinking of migrating to Postgres, we would like to talk about some of the advantages in using pgBackRest as a preferred backup tool for postgres.
-These advantages should prove the reason why pgBackRest is the next generation backup tool that is totally unique from a several list of backup tools of different databases in the world today.
-- pgBackRest is the most advanced Open Source backup tool that is also available in the PGDG (PostgreSQL Global Development Group) repository for downloads.
+- The most advanced Open Source backup tool that is also available in the PGDG (PostgreSQL Global Development Group) repository for downloads.
 No licensing or extra costs involved in using this tool.
 - Supports Parallel backup that could stream compressed files to a local or a remote repository or to Cloud.
 - Supports Incremental and Differential backups.
 - Stream backups to Cloud - Supports AWS, Azure and GCS compatible object store.